 The water pressure pump continued to run without any water flow.
 This is a typical behavior when the tank is empty.
 I switched on the left tank, which I had deliberately shut off last night, and the problem with the pump went away.
 I now run the plumber’s snake through the intake of the right tank to clear any possible obstruction.
-There was not obstruction and the tank was at least half full.
-Just in case I also cleaned the pressure pump’s intake filter.
-This needs further investigation.
+There was no obstruction and the tank was at least half full.
+Just in case, I also cleaned the pressure pump’s intake filter.
+This will need further investigation.

 In the afternoon I snorkeled and after 2 dives I freed the anchor chain that was wrapped around an underwater boulder.
 While in the morning the wind was 10-18 knots from the WSW now it was from the WNW.
 Another German S/Y the Orfus arrived.
 Later in the afternoon I spoke with the couple on her.
 They winter her in the Finike marina.

 I finished Daniel C. Dennett’s Intuition Pumps And Other Tools for Thinking.
 It was very interesting but also rather wordy and somewhat repetitive.
 Nevertheless I did learn a few new things, especially about modern philosophy.
 I started reading 2 new books: Ramage & the Saracens, and Richard Dawkins’ The Greatest Show on Earth: Evidence for Evolution.

 Around 6 I went ashore and walked up the hill.
 I found the taverna Η Κρυφή Φωλιά - The Hidden Nest.
 We had eaten there last year.
 It is owned by the lady who used to run a small taverna in Kalami.
 I decided to patronize her, but first I returned to Thetis where I washed, shaved, and changed clothes.
 Then I walked back to the taverna where I had a reasonable meal.